LINOSNCHENA/NodeAPI-Present-Mysql-Model-Implemented/README.md

 # Angular, NodeJS, and MySQL+Postgresql

-This app business logic is implemented mostly outside the of the engine of the database.
+Business logic(sql string generation) is implemented mostly outside the of the engine of the database.
 Most of the implementation takes place in the middleware and very little task is delegated to the database engine.
-Taking an entity without creating a model.

-The architectural plan in the API creates a definition class before implementation.
+Architectural plan in the API creates a definition class before sql string construction.
 It utilizes the NodeJS engine much more than the sql engine hence the model definition is importance.
-Backend #3 have three similar code structures.
+Backend #3 have three similar code structures for three different data objects.

 ## Technology Stack used

 The full developmental stack of the application consist of;

-1. NodeJS+ExpressJS
-2. Database(MySQL)
-3. Database(Postgresql)
-4. FrontEnd (Angular +10 &+11)
+1. FrontEnd (Angular +10 & +11)
+2. NodeJS+ExpressJS
+3. Database(MySQL)
+4. Database(Postgresql)

 ## Execution Commands